-The University of Delaware claims to have delivered the first study abroad programme in 1942.
+The University of Delaware sent eight junior year students abroad in 1923 under the world's first study abroad programme (Gore, 2005).
 For the next few decades, overseas learning opportunities focused on language acquisition and cultural exchange and were reserved to a small elite.
 This is changing.

 With an increase in the variety of programmes offered and their popularity, many universities and higher education industry bodies have begun researching the benefits of such experiences.
-We know that the vast majority of students have a positive experience which is often described as 'life changing', but students are often unable to articulate in what sense the experience changed their lives.
+We know that the vast majority of students have a positive experience which is often described as 'life changing', but students are often unable to articulate in what sense the experience changed their lives (Gardner, Steglitz & Gross, 2008).
 Unfortunately, reports from students can often focus on the travel aspects of learning abroad (perhaps because this is what they photograph), the friends made and personal growth rather than the academic or career benefits of learning abroad.
 While the student voice is key and should be included in all marketing and outreach efforts, if not curated, such messages can undermine efforts to showcase the academic value of learning abroad.

-"Knowing that key priorities of the Equity office are to increase the recruitment, retention and success of Māori students (Service Division Plan 2019-2021, The Equity Office), learning abroad should be considered as one of the activities that may contribute to achieving these goals."
+"Knowing that key priorities of the Equity Office are to increase the recruitment, retention and success of Māori students (Service Division Plan 2019-2021, The Equity Office), learning abroad should be considered as one of the activities that may contribute to achieving these goals."

 Over the past 20 years a number of largescale research papers on the impact and the value of learning abroad have been completed.
 Three main beneficiaries have been identified: students, institutions, and communities.
-Referencing the multiple studies listed at the end of this paper, below is an outline of those benefits considered most pertinent to the University of Auckland.
+Reflecting on Potts' and Berquist's Research Digest No. 1 for the International Education Association of Australia (Research Digest 1, Potts and Berquist, 2014) and referencing the multiple studies listed at the end of this paper, below is an outline of those benefits considered most pertinent to the University of Auckland.